spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer

 The Planning Primer is a condensed version of the Planning Manual.
 It is an introduction to planning and how it is done using the six-step planning process for those who have no formal training in planning.

 Two types of planning assistance are offered through the Planning Assistance to States (PAS) program, Comprehensive Plans and Technical Assistance.
 Any State, or group of States, may partner with the Corps under the PAS program.
-Federally-recognized Tribes and U.S. Territories are also eligible partners in the PAS program.
+Local governments, regional coalitions of governmental entities, Federally-recognized Tribes and U.S. Territories are also eligible partners in the PAS program.
+A cost share waiver is available for eligible economically disadvantaged communities as defined in the Implementation Guidance for Section 160 of the Water Resources Development Act (WRDA) of 2022, which includes but is not limited to Federally-recognized Tribes and U.S. Territories.
 The PAS program is authorized by Section 22 of WRDA 1974, as amended, and is sometimes referred to as the "Section 22" program.

 • Partnering with the U.S. Army Corps of Engineers: A Guide for Communities, Local Governments, States, Tribes, and Non-Governmental Organizations (2019)